DiegoRanon/Course-Market-Place/course-marketplace/app/dev_documents/ADMIN_SETUP.md

 - Full control over content, users, and analytics
 - Access to admin panel at `/admin`
 - User management functionality
-- Course management and oversight
+- Course management and oversight (including course creation)
 - System analytics and reporting

 ### Testing

-Run the admin signup tests with:
+You can test admin functionality using:
 ```bash
 npm test __tests__/admin-signup.test.js
 ```

-### Production Considerations

-1. **Environment Variables**: Move the access code to environment variables
-2. **Logging**: Add audit logging for admin account creation
-3. **Rate Limiting**: Implement rate limiting on the signup endpoint
-4. **Email Verification**: Ensure admin accounts also require email verification
-5. **Multi-Factor Authentication**: Consider requiring MFA for admin accounts
+Note: These tests may need to be updated to reflect the direct database creation approach.

-### Creating Instructor Accounts
+### Creating Creator Accounts

-As specified in the requirements, instructor accounts should be created directly in the database rather than through a signup form.
-Use the admin panel or database management tools to create instructor accounts.
+Similarly, creator accounts should also be created directly in the database by setting the `role` field to `creator` in the profiles table.
+Creators have access to statistics for courses assigned to them but cannot create courses themselves - this is handled by admins.